Polish People's Party: Ideology from 1990s to 2000s

+In his 2001 analysis of the party, political scientist Aleks Szczerbiak wrote that the party combined "left-wing socio-economic policies and (broadly) right-wing approach to moral-cultural issues such as the role of the church and religion in public life".
+Szczerbiak noted that while it was speculated that PSL would abandon its socialist roots and turn towards the centre-right in order to align itself closer to the pre-WW2 Polish People's Party, this did not occur as of early 2000s.
+He stated that the party's economic program "was considerably more left-wing than that of any West European Christian democratic party", and that despite its social conservatism, the PSL was "reluctant to adopt an overtly proclerical stance and identify so unambiguously with the church hierarchy".
+At that time, the party mainly focused on appealing to socioeconomically left-wing segment of the electorate, and ran on a populist and anti-neoliberal appeal, denouncing the "neo-liberal vision of the party based mainly on a narrow circle of professional politicians and a bureaucratic apparatus, whose main tacks is obtaining power and narrow social groups" in Polish politics.

 The PSL pointed to liberalism and authoritarian tendencies as its main ideological opponents.
 The party program from that time argued that "in the name of blind liberalism—the doctrine of the elimination of the state from any influence on the shaping of economic structures, it passively watches as more and more segments of our market are taken over by foreign entities and as domestic companies are eliminated from it, for which, in addition, worse economic conditions are created for economic activity".
 Liberalism was described an ideology in which the state passively observes the struggle on the market between foreign, powerful concerns and Polish enterprises, which, being weaker and deprived of state support, fail.
 The party argued that the consequence of this was a high rate of unemployment, giving rise to social problems.
 The party also noted the existence of social disparities and the lack of prospects for the young generation, which is forced to emigrate in search of work, which caused a weakening of Poland's international role, subject to the uncontrolled game played by global corporations.